aaronicsubstances/bridge-arithmetic/README.md

 The following activities are assumed to constitute arithmetic for rational numbers as taught in school or online:

-- Positional place value system popularized by Fibonacci
+- Positional place value system popularized by Fibonacci, aka Hindu-Arabic numeral system.
 - Addition
 - Subtraction
 - Multiplication and *of* operator